Shooting at Ramadan event in West Philadelphia leaves 3 injured, 5 in custody, police say

 "My office has been in touch with local officials on the shooting at a Eid al-Fitr event in Philadelphia.
 As we gather more details, I urge everyone to stay safe and listen to law enforcement," he wrote on X.

-Pennsylvania Gov. Josh Shapiro posted on X Pennsylvania State Police have been in contact with Philly police and offered "full spot" for the shooting.
+Pennsylvania Gov. Josh Shapiro posted on X that Pennsylvania State Police have been in contact with Philly police and offered "full support" for the shooting.

 "Eid should always be a time of joy for our Muslim neighbors — and I grieve for every member of the Philadelphia Muslim community whose celebration was shattered by gun violence today," Shapiro wrote in part.